 Although the mortgaged properties may be covered by insurance policies, such as hazard insurance or flood insurance, no assurance can be made that the proceeds from such policies will be used to repay any amounts owed in respect of such Reference Obligations or will be used to make improvements to the mortgaged properties that have values that are commensurate with the value of any of the damaged improvements.
-In addition, even though an insurance policy may cover the "replacement cost" of the improvements on any mortgaged property, the proceeds of such insurance policy may not be sufficient to cover the actual replacement cost of such improvements or the appraised value of the improvements on any mortgaged property.
+In addition, even though an insurance policy may cover the "replacement cost" of the improvements on any mortgaged property, the proceeds of such insurance policy may not be sufficient to cover the actual replacement cost of such improvements or the UPB of the related mortgage loan.
 No assurance can be given that the insurer related to any such hazard or flood insurance policy will have sufficient financial resources to make any payment on any such insurance policy or that any such insurer will not challenge any claim made with respect to any such insurance policy resulting in a delay or reduction of the ultimate insurance proceeds which could have a material adverse effect on the performance of the Notes.
 Furthermore, to the extent any mortgaged property becomes an unoccupied REO, with such vacancy verified by a property condition certificate, we may, but are not obligated to, acquire third-party hazard insurance on such properties.
 To the extent a mortgaged property related to a Reference Obligation becomes an REO, uninsured hazards on such REO could result in lower Net Liquidation Proceeds upon the liquidation of such Reference Obligation and the realization of greater losses on such Reference Obligation.

 Further, we cannot assure you that any damage to the mortgaged properties caused by hurricanes, windstorms, floods, tornadoes or fires would be covered by insurance.
-In addition, the National Flood Insurance Program ("NFIP") is scheduled to expire on February 2, 2024.
+In addition, the National Flood Insurance Program ("NFIP") is scheduled to expire on September 30, 2025.
 We cannot assure you if or when the NFIP will be reauthorized by Congress.
 If the NFIP is not reauthorized, it could adversely affect the value of mortgaged properties in flood zones or the mortgagors' ability to repair or rebuild their properties after flood damage.

 In October 2021, FEMA launched "Risk Rating 2.0," an actuarial and risk-based approach to pricing flood insurance premiums to better reflect a property's flood risk, irrespective of whether the property is located in a FEMA-designated Special Flood Hazard Area.
 Since October 1, 2021, all new flood insurance policies through FEMA's NFIP have been subject to Risk Rating 2.0 premiums.
-Existing policyholders eligible for renewal between October 1, 2021 and March 31, 2022 were able to begin taking advantage of immediate decreases in their premiums.
-All remaining policies that renew on or after April 1, 2022 are subject to the premiums.
-We expect that most households with insurance through the NFIP will experience either a decrease or a slight increase in premiums.
-However, a relatively small number of households may experience significant increases in premiums.
 Annual increases in flood insurance premiums are limited by statute to 18%.
 Accordingly, some households will experience multiple years of increases.
 The increasing applicability of Risk Rating 2.0 and any related increases in premiums may impact insurance affordability and uptake and the maintenance of ongoing coverage, as well as property values for affected properties, including properties securing the Reference Obligations.